-- the purpose of the CommInsure Protection products - the key features and benefits available, and - the costs, risks and other important aspects of Comminsure Protection.
+- the purpose of the CommInsure Protection products - the key features and benefits available, and - the costs, risks and other important aspects of CommInsure Protection.

-CMLA and the trustee of the CSRF are wholly owned but non-guaranteed subsidiaries of Commonwealth Bank of Australia ABN 48 123 123 124 (CBA).
-Apart from CMLA and the trustee of the CSRF, neither CBA nor its subsidiaries are responsible for any of the statements in this PDS.
+CMLA and the trustee of the FirstChoice Trust are wholly owned but non-guaranteed subsidiaries of Commonwealth Bank of Australia ABN 48 123 123 124 (CBA).
+Apart from CMLA and the trustee of the FirstChoice Trust, neither CBA nor its subsidiaries are responsible for any of the statements in this PDS.
 CBA and its subsidiaries (Commonwealth Bank Group) don't guarantee CommInsure Protection products.
-Contributions to the Fund aren't deposits or other liabilities of CBA and its subsidiaries.
+Contributions to the Trust aren't deposits or other liabilities of CBA and its subsidiaries.

-If you need to visit CMLA or the trustee of the CSRF, their principal office of administration is: Level 1, 11 Harbour Street Sydney NSW 2000 Phone: 13 1056 between 8 am and 8 pm (Sydney time), Monday to Friday
+If you need to visit CMLA or the trustee of the FirstChoice Trust, their principal office of administration is: Level 1, 11 Harbour Street Sydney NSW 2000 Phone: 13 1056 between 8 am and 8 pm (Sydney time), Monday to Friday

-CMLA is responsible for the administration of the Fund and provides insurance benefits to the Fund.
-CommInsure is a registered business name of CMLA.
+CMLA is responsible for the administration of Total Care Plan Super on behalf of the trustee of the FirstChoice Trust and provides insurance benefits to the FirstChoice Trust.
+Comminsure is a registered business name of CMLA.